How Can I Tell if My Homes Air Quality is Bad?

-If you’re unsure whether your Delray Beach house has poor indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Delray Beach home has bad indoor air quality (IAQ), it likely does.

-We spend a lot of time inside.
-In fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses may be 2–5 times more contaminated than outdoors, which may result in long-term health issues.
+We are indoors a lot.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more contaminated than outdoors, which can create long-term health issues.

-We’ve made a list of the most ordinary origins of bad IAQ, the issues they cause and how you can fix these indoor air pollutants.
-If you’re worried about the air inside your residence, we suggest talking with a pro like Kilbourne Heating & AC about which options are best for your family.
+We’ve put together a list of the most common causes of bad IAQ, the issues they create and how you can fix these indoor air pollutants.
+If you’re troubled by the air inside your house, we suggest talking with a specialist like Kilbourne Heating & AC about which products are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from everyday household things.
+Volatile organic compounds, or VOCs, are chemicals leaked by common household things.

 They’re found in paint and stains along with: